Changing minds changing lives

 Taking up an inclusive hobby such as an art class can help too, as it helps with eye-brain activity and getting to know other people.

-For them only psychiatry and drug treatment is the only form of help provided.
-Inclusion into community schemes are becoming less due to financial cutbacks in the public sector.
+For them, only psychiatry and drug treatment is the only form of help provided.
+Inclusion into community schemes is becoming less because of financial cutbacks in the public sector.

-One client of mine who happens to have BPD has found helping out at a horse riding stable has helped change his mindset.
-Improve his confidence and he bonds with the horses first which allows him to build relationships with the workers.
+One client of mine who has BPD has found helping at a horse riding stable has helped change his mindset.
+Improve his confidence and he bonds with the horses first, which allows him to build relationships with the workers.

 How can you help?